-The "product" subdirectory of the delivery contains the imaging products that were generated either by the imaging section of the Science Pipeline or by a data reducer with the script scriptForImaging.py, located in the script directory.
+The "product" subdirectory of the delivery contains the imaging products that were generated either by the imaging section of the Science Pipeline or by a data reducer with the script scriptForImaging.py.
 These imaging products were created from the calibrated dataset produced when the scriptForPI.py is run.
-For pipeline-calibrated interferometric data, this directory also contains calibrator images generated by the Pipeline.
+For pipeline calibrated interferometric data, this directory also contains calibrator images generated by the Pipeline.